andrexandre/inception/README.md

 `docker ps -a`
 > `-a` is to list all the containers (not only the actively running)

-when you exit the container, it is stopped, but its still in memory, to remove it you use
+when you exit the container, it stops, but its still in memory, to remove it you use

 `docker rm <NAME/CONTAINER ID>`

 now you have it all cleaned up, almost exactly how it was before

-exept that downloaded image that you pulled(ubuntu) to the disk
+exept that downloaded image that you pulled to the disk, in this case, ubuntu

 to list the images in your disk you can do: